Complex Band Structure and Bound States in the Continuum: A Unified Theoretical Framework: Summary

 \section{Summary}

-In summary, a systematic investigation has been conducted on the complex band structure of PhC slabs from a first-principles perspective.
-The complex band structure is rigorously defined by the poles of the scattering matrix, and their behavior is elucidated through perturbation theory within a minimally constructed Hilbert space.
-Our analysis reveals that the minimal dimension of this Hilbert space is determined by the number of bulk Bloch waves involved in the resonant modes.
+In this study, a systematic investigation of the complex band structure of PhC slabs was conducted from a first-principles perspective.
+The complex band structure was rigorously defined in terms of the poles of the scattering matrix, and the behaviour of these poles was elucidated using perturbation theory within a minimally constructed Hilbert space.
+The analysis revealed that the minimal dimension of this Hilbert space, or equivalently the number of scattering channels in the scattering matrix, is determined by the number of bulk Bloch waves participating in the resonant modes.

-In addition to predicting the real parts of complex bands—i.e., the dispersion relations—we accurately predict their imaginary parts to enable a quantitative understanding of resonant modes.
-We demonstrate that the imaginary part scales quadratically with the perturbation strength $\delta$, with a proportionality coefficient $C$ that depends on the lattice type, slab thickness, wavevector, and frequency—akin to a structure factor.
-All known types of BICs, including accidental, Friedrich–Wintgen, and symmetry-protected BICs, can be identified using this first-principles approach.
-Other physical properties, such as far-field polarization and band singularities, are also revealed.
-The main results are summarized below, categorized according to the required dimension of the Hilbert space, which corresponds to the number of bands considered in each model.
+In addition to predicting the real parts of the complex bands, that is, the dispersion relations, the imaginary parts were accurately determined, enabling a quantitative description of the resonant modes.
+It was shown that the imaginary part scales quadratically with the perturbation strength $\delta$, with a proportionality coefficient $C$ that depends on the lattice type, slab thickness, wavevector, and frequency, analogous to the structure factor.
+All known types of BICs, including accidental, Friedrich--Wintgen, and symmetry-protected BICs, can be identified within this first-principles framework.
+Other physical properties, such as far-field polarisation and band singularities, are also captured.
+The main results are summarised below, categorised according to the required number of scattering channels, which also corresponds to the number of bands considered in each model.

-\textbf{Waveguide and FP modes (one-dimensional Hilbert space):} The minimal $S$-matrix required to describe their dispersion has dim($S$)=1.
-For waveguide modes lying below the light line, the ``outgoing" waves are evanescent, and the field profiles are dominated by the corresponding bulk Bloch wave $\psi_{q - nG}$, where $n$ is the band-folding index.
-In contrast, FP modes exhibit complex frequencies due to radiative losses and are governed by the Bloch wave $\psi_q$, with $q$ lying inside the light cone, which accounts for their leaky characteristics.
+\textbf{Waveguide and FP modes (one scattering channel):} The minimal $S$-matrix required to describe their dispersion has $\mathrm{dim}(S)=1$.
+For waveguide modes lying below the light line, the `outgoing' waves are evanescent, and the field profiles are dominated by the corresponding bulk Bloch wave $\psi_{q - nG}$, where $n$ denotes the band-folding index.
+By contrast, FP modes exhibit complex frequencies owing to radiative losses and are governed by the Bloch wave $\psi_q$, with $q$ lying inside the light cone, which accounts for their leaky character.